stilt0n/Dependor/lib/tokenizer/README.md

 # Overview

-This package converts JavaScript (or related) into tokens that can be used to build a dependency graph.
+This package converts JavaScript (or TypeScript) into tokens which can be used when parsing a file tree into a dependency graph.

 ## How it works